Davidxswang/leetcode/README.md

 The main idea is to use the current node/layer to set up its left and right children.
 It utilizes an implication that root is a single node which can be seen as a completed layer.

+### 134 Gas Station
+This solution is provided by [@clue](https://leetcode.com/problems/gas-station/discuss/42568/Share-some-of-my-ideas./41006) in the discussion area.

+The main idea is to use a gas_needed var to store how much gas at least we should have when we reach the end.
+If at the end, the gas we have is more than gas_needed, we are okay, and the index that we started is the result, otherwise no solution.

+Sure if the total gas is less than total cost, there is no solution, and this should be checked first.